Public Health & Food Safety

 Newborn’s Death Likely Linked to the Mom Drinking Raw Milk While Pregnant

-Health officials in New Mexico say a newborn baby died from a Listeria infection that was most likely caused by the mother’s consumption of raw (unpasteurized) milk during pregnancy, prompting urgent public health warnings about the dangers of raw dairy products.
+Health officials in New Mexico report that a newborn’s death was likely caused by a Listeria infection linked to the mother’s consumption of raw milk during pregnancy, prompting urgent warnings about the dangers of unpasteurized dairy products.

 Health Officials Point to Raw Milk as Likely Source